malabikaSarkar/PIMA-diabetes-dataset-analysis-using-Python/README.md

 6. **Random Forest**
 7. **XGBOOST**

 **SMOTE has been used for balancing and StandarScaler method for scaling the dataset.
-Here ROC_AUC is used for performace measurement.**
+Here ROC_AUC is used for performance measurement.**